-- Flood risk management, including levee maintenance. - Emergency response. - Local and state economies. - (d) Develop a program for sustainable management of the Delta's multiple uses, resources and ecosystem.
+- Flood risk management, including levee maintenance.

+- Emergency response.

+- Local and state economies.

+(d) Develop a program for sustainable management of the Delta's multiple uses, resources and ecosystem.
 Sustainable management of the Delta means managing the Delta over the long term to restore and maintain identified functions and values that are determined to be important to the environmental quality of the Delta and the economic and social well being of the people of the state.
-As part of the Delta Vision, priority functions and values will be identified, and measures necessary to provide long-term protection and management will be evaluated. - (e) Develop a Strategic Plan to implement findings and recommendations for public policy changes, public and private investment strategies, Delta-Suisun preparedness and emergency response plans for near-term catastrophic events, levee maintenance options, and how to monitor and report performance. - (f) Develop recommendations on institutional changes and funding mechanisms necessary for sustainable management of the Delta.
-Recommendations may include a discussion of oversight, land use and implementation authorities. - (g) Inform and be informed by current and future Delta planning decisions such as those pertaining to the CALFED Bay-Delta Program, Bay Delta Conservation Plan, Suisun Marsh Plan, Water Plan, updates of related General Plans, transportation and utilities infrastructure plans, integrated regional water management plans, and other resource plans. - 2.
-The Secretary of the Resources Agency as chair, and the Secretaries of the Business, Transportation and Housing Agency, Department of Food and Agriculture and the California Environmental Protection Agency, along with the President of the Public Utilities Commission shall be the Delta Vision Committee, for the Delta Vision.
-They shall undertake the following: - (a) Explore entering into agreements with private and non-governmental organizations to receive funding for Delta Vision.
-In addition, the Director of Finance may also accept monetary and in kind contributions to support the activities of the Delta Vision. - (b) Create a Stakeholder Coordination Group to involve local government, stakeholders, scientists, engineers, and members of the public in this effort to develop a Delta Vision.
+As part of the Delta Vision, priority functions and values will be identified, and measures necessary to provide long-term protection and management will be evaluated.

+(e) Develop a Strategic Plan to implement findings and recommendations for public policy changes, public and private investment strategies, Delta-Suisun preparedness and emergency response plans for near-term catastrophic events, levee maintenance options, and how to monitor and report performance.

+(f) Develop recommendations on institutional changes and funding mechanisms necessary for sustainable management of the Delta.
+Recommendations may include a discussion of oversight, land use and implementation authorities.

+(g) Inform and be informed by current and future Delta planning decisions such as those pertaining to the CALFED Bay-Delta Program, Bay Delta Conservation Plan, Suisun Marsh Plan, Water Plan, updates of related General Plans, transportation and utilities infrastructure plans, integrated regional water management plans, and other resource plans.

+2. The Secretary of the Resources Agency as chair, and the Secretaries of the Business, Transportation and Housing Agency, Department of Food and Agriculture and the California Environmental Protection Agency, along with the President of the Public Utilities Commission shall be the Delta Vision Committee, for the Delta Vision.
+They shall undertake the following:

-changes.
-More than half of Californians rely on water conveyed through the Delta for at least some of their water supplies and Delta watershed
+(a) Explore entering into agreements with private and non-governmental organizations to receive funding for Delta Vision.
+In addition, the Director of Finance may also accept monetary and in kind contributions to support the activities of the Delta Vision.

+(b) Create a Stakeholder Coordination Group to involve local government, stakeholders, scientists, engineers, and members of the public in this effort to develop a Delta Vision.

+The ecosystem cannot recover if it remains vulnerable to upstream diversions and in-Delta water system operations of the recent past.
+Like-wise, water system reliability cannot be achieved if ecosystem problems continually disrupt deliveries.
+New storage and improved conveyance must be constructed to capture water at times that are least damaging to the environment and efficiently move (c) Select Delta Science Advisors from diverse scientific disciplines to provide independent review and advice to the Blue Ribbon Task Force on technical, scientific, and engineering data, analyses, and reports.